 - Have a poor driving record.
-Driving convictions such as speeding tickets, reckless driving and traffic violations stay on your record for three years.
-If you accumulate multiple driving convictions, you may be determined to be a "high risk" driver and your regular insurance company may deny you coverage.
+Driving convictions such as speeding tickets, reckless driving, and traffic violations stay on your record for three years.
+If you accumulate multiple driving convictions, you may be labelled a “high-risk” driver, and your regular insurance company may deny you coverage.

 - Fail to pay your premium.
-This is perhaps not such a well-known risk, but failure to pay your premiums on time, even for one month, may put you in the high risk category.
-It's best to put your premiums on a direct withdrawal system at the bank to ensure that you don't miss any payments.
+Failure to pay your premiums on time, even for one month, may put you in the high-risk category.
+It's best to put your premiums on a direct withdrawal system at your bank to ensure you don't miss any payments.

 - Have had multiple collisions.
 Traffic collisions stay on your file for six years.
-If you are determined to be "at fault" for a number of accidents within this period, you may fall into the "high risk" category and be denied regular insurance.
+If you're determined "at-fault" for several accidents within this period, you may fall into the "high-risk" category and traditional insurance companies may reject you.

 - Are affected by other specific factors.
-In rare cases, you may need to apply for Facility Association insurance depending on where you drive, the type of vehicle you drive, or how the vehicle is used.
+In rare cases, you may need to apply for Facility Association insurance depending on where you drive, the type of vehicle you drive, or how you use your vehicle.

 How can I avoid Facility Association insurance?

 The best way to avoid buying Facility Association insurance is to keep your driving record clean.
-If you are currently insured through Facility Association, each year that you have no accidents or convictions will help qualify you for a better rate.
-If you have no tickets in the past three years or accidents in the past six years, you should once again be eligible for regular car insurance again.
+Each year without accidents or convictions helps qualify you for a better rate.
+If you've had no tickets in the past three years or accidents in the past six years, you should be eligible for regular car insurance again.

-As mentioned, you also need to keep your auto insurance policy up to date by paying your insurance premiums on time to avoid being denied regular insurance.
+As mentioned, you also need to pay your insurance premiums on time to avoid being denied regular insurance.